vmware-tanzu/secrets-manager/docs/_pages/0240-transform.md

 * and `"yaml"`

-If it is not given, it defaults to `"json"`; however, in the upcoming examples we’ll be explicit and provide this argument at all times.
+If it is not given, it defaults to `"json"`; however, in the upcoming examples we'll be explicit and provide this argument at all times.

 ## Registering a JSON Secret